dustinpfister/hexo_sitesource/source/_posts/phaser-getting-started.md

 </html>
 ```

+### The public/js folder

+This is where I will place phaser.js and any other js projects that will be shared across demos.
+I have chosen not to use a CDN because I want to be able to do work on projects offline.

+### The public/css, and public/img folders

+So I wanted to add just a little css to format the main index, but for the most part that sort of thing is not a focus here.
+The public/img folder on the other hand is important, it is where I will be placing any images that are shared across demos.

+### The public/server.js

+This is basically just the server.js file that I worked out when getting a static server up and running when playing around with happy.
+This is the file that I will be calling from the command line with node order to view the demos I am working on.

-### The demos folder
+### The public/demos folder

-This is a folder I placed in the public folder that will contain a folder for each phaser demo.
-In each project i can structor things however I need, but many of them will just be another index file.
+This is a folder that will contain a folder for each phaser demo.
+I can name a demo whatever I want, then link to it's index file in the main public/index.html file.
+In each project I can structure things however I need, but many of them will just be another index file.

 ### A demo index file